jwiegley/use-package/README.md

 ```

 The `:disabled` keyword can turn off a module you're having difficulties with,
-or to stop loading something you're not using at the present time:
+or stop loading something you're not using at the present time:

 ``` elisp
 (use-package ess-site